peres84/AdFlowEcomm/README.md

 ---

-## 🎯 Overview Project
+## 🎯 Overview

-**ProductFlow** is an end-to-end AI-powered platform that automatically generates professional product advertisement videos.
+**AdFlowEcomm** is an end-to-end AI-powered platform that automatically generates professional product advertisement videos for e-commerce businesses.
 Simply upload your product image, provide some basic information, and let AI create a compelling 30-second video with four distinct scenes: Hook, Problem, Solution, and Call-to-Action.

-### What Makes ProductFlow Special?
+### What Makes AdFlowEcomm Special?

 - 🤖 **Fully Automated**: From image upload to final video, everything is AI-powered
 - 🎨 **Customizable**: Control brand colors, tone, and visual style